For those disputing the name Jesus, please refer to the section further on, entitled “His name”.

 How logical is this belief in Jesus Christ?

 For those set in the argument that Jesus is a fallacy, the following might be a consideration:

 There are numerous religions all across the globe; but there is only one saving Faith based on a relationship with a God that is a Person (only one claims to have a Savior and His Spirit residing in them who follow Him), the rest have rules/laws by which they attempt to save themselves.
 Religion consists of rules, ceremonies, and tradition whilst faith speaks of trust and fellowship – a relationship/real dialogue.
 Only Christianity offers the answer to overcoming evil with an internal locus of control.
 All other religions relies on an external locus of control with things such as fate, luck, certain influential people, rituals, ceremonies, empty monologues of croons or chimes .
 A true Christian in contrast has an internal locus of control that is the Person that is God the Creator, Savior and Redeemer, Guide, Counsellor, Advocate, Friend – the Christian’s inner conviction has its origin in Christ… His Faith, His Love, His Life, His Person inside, the more I do this the more His image will be revealed in my life.
 I therefore need not try to conquer my weaknesses and desire towards wrong in my own strength, but by concentrating on my personal relationship with the living Jesus Christ Who paid for all our sin and resides through His Spirit inside Who then strengthens me.

-Study the papers by the author entitled “Covenant and Law” and “Mixing Old and New”, if you will.
+Study the meditations by the author entitled “Covenant and Law” and “Mixing Old and New”, if you will.

 There are, logically speaking, limited options and therefore only one choice between these few.